Steven Kwan Player Props: Guardians vs. Astros

 Astros Pitching Rankings

-- Astros pitchers combine to surrender 126 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- Astros pitchers combine to allow 126 total home runs at a clip of 1.2 per game (to rank 16th in the league).

 © 2023 Data Skrive.
 All rights reserved.